Piano Factory Locations

 Steinway & Sons

 Steinway is the oldest piano brand still operating in the United States.
 The company has changed ownership a few times through the years.
 They also import pianos from Japan and China.
 Currently, fall 2013, Steinway is changing ownership again.

 Pianos with the Steinway & Sons logo are built in the New York factory which has recently installed some modern piano manufacturing equipment.

-Pianos with the Boston logo are manufactured by Kawai.
-To try to separate themselves from Kawai piano models they generally have a wider tail and a wooden vs plastic action compared to their Kawai counterparts.
+Pianos with the Boston logo are manufactured by Kawai and Samick.
+To try to separate themselves from Kawai piano models they generally have a wooden vs plastic action.
 It is interesting to note that Steinway does not elect to use the wide tail in their own pianos.

 The entry level piano line is Essex.
 In an attempt to get into a lower price point the Pearl River piano company in China builds these pianos although some early models were built by Young Chang.
 Compare current models to their low cost Pearl River counterparts.

 If it doesn't stay Steinway across the middle of the key-cover then it is not made by Steinway.

 Kawai operates piano factories in Japan and Indonesia.
 Founded in 1927, the company has focused much of its efforts into developing ABS-Carbon actions for its pianos moving away from traditional wooden parts.